 Project Purpose

-The advisor-managed portfolio reflects a more traditional FA-style approach to allocation and review.
-It acts as a steady benchmark and helps show whether the AI setup is adding real value or just producing different choices.
+The advisor-managed portfolio follows a more traditional financial-adviser style of allocation and review.
+It works as a steadier benchmark and helps test whether the AI process adds value or just makes different choices.

 How Performance Is Measured

 Every portfolio starts from the same value, so return comparisons stay fair.
-The main metrics are current value, gain or loss, and return percentage.
-Daily snapshots feed the chart, so you can see both today’s position and the path taken to reach it.
+The core metrics are current value, gain/loss, and return percentage.
+Daily snapshots feed the charts, so you can track both today's position and the path taken to get there.

 The head-to-head table is built for quick scanning.
-It places key metrics side by side so leaders, laggards, and consistency patterns are easy to spot.
-Holdings count is included too, because concentration can shift outcomes in a big way.
+It puts key metrics side by side so leaders, laggards, and consistency patterns are obvious at a glance.
+Holdings count is shown too, because concentration can change outcomes fast.

 Weekly Rebalance Method

-Weekly rebalancing runs on a set schedule, currently Friday evening, and it applies only to the AI-managed portfolio.
+Weekly rebalancing runs on a fixed schedule, currently Friday evening, and applies only to the AI-managed portfolio.
 During each run, positions are reviewed for thesis quality, risk fit, and relative opportunity.
-Holdings that no longer fit can be reduced or removed, while stronger candidates can be added, all without human intervention.
+Holdings that no longer fit can be reduced or removed, while stronger candidates can be added, without human intervention.

-This cadence is intentional.
+That cadence is intentional.
 Weekly review is quick enough to adapt, but slow enough to avoid noise-driven overtrading.
-It also creates a clean cycle for review notes, which helps separate repeatable process from short-lived luck.
+It also creates a clean review cycle, which helps separate repeatable process from short-lived luck.

 All simulated buys and sells are logged against available market pricing so changes can be traced and understood.